Extracting

 Extracting from Inline Text

-Additionally, you can also extract utilities usages from inline text, that you might retrieve from elsewhere.
+Additionally, you can also extract utility usages from inline text that you might retrieve from elsewhere.

 export default defineConfig({